Artificial intelligence in fertility treatment is the future

 If you’re currently undergoing IVF at our Austin fertility center, we have an exciting opportunity for you!

-Ovation Fertility will be part of an exciting new documentary television series about artificial intelligence (AI), in partnership with one of the biggest names in Hollywood.
+Ovation Fertility will be part of an exciting new documentary television series about artificial intelligence (AI).
+This is in partnership with one of the biggest names in Hollywood.
 One of the show’s topics is the use of artificial intelligence in IVF.
 As part of that story, the producers are seeking patients who are currently in cycle or about to begin their cycle.

 If you’re interested in sharing your story as part of this documentary, contact firstname.lastname@example.org.